 About the Institute

-Deadline for individual dropping of courses, application for special audits, cancellation of enrollment and application for shifting of program, reactivation, another degree (Mapúa graduates) and leave of absence for next quarter
+Deadline for official withdrawal of courses, application for special audit, cancellation of enrolment and application for shifting of programs, reactivation, another degree (Mapua graduates) and leave of absence for next quarter

 Mapúa Institute of Technology

 Within the walls of the Philippines’ most popular heritage site of Intramuros lies the country’s seat of technological education excellence.
 Don Tomas Mapúa, the first registered Filipino architect, founded Mapúa Institute of Technology (MIT) on January 25, 1925, with the vision of it becoming an educational institution that would give the necessary emphasis on the growing importance of science and technology in the improvement of the country’s economy and the quality of life of its citizens.
 This vision led to MIT’s pioneering of technical course offerings in the country, beginning with the programs Bachelor of Science in Civil Engineering (CE) and B.S.
 Architecture (AR).